kyleishie/InitFromStoryboard/README.md

 let someVC = SomeViewController.initFromStoryboard(storyboardName: "OtherStoryboard")
 ```

-This is cool but it requires us to type filename strings a lot and thats not safe, therefore not swift, and also wastes Xcode's handy code-completion feature.
+This is cool but it requires us to type filename strings a lot which is just asking for bugs.
+Also wastes Xcode's handy code-completion feature.
 Lets fix this by extending UIStoryboard in order to create filename constants.
 Heres an example that assumes you have added an ***OtherStoryboard.storyboard*** file to your project.

 ```swift
 import UIKit